 Healthcare Science (Ophthalmic Imaging)

-The Healthcare Science (Ophthalmic Imaging) Degree Apprenticeship gives you the opportunity to gain a BSc (Hons) degree from University of Gloucestershire and learn professional skills through a programme combining work and study.
+The Healthcare Science (Ophthalmic Imaging) Degree Apprenticeship gives you the opportunity to gain a BSc (Hons) degree from University of Gloucestershire and learn professional skills in a programme combining work and study.

 Are you an employer interested in offering this apprenticeship to your staff?